AntonioNoack/RemsEngine/README.md

 ## Documentation

-The documentation is mainly done within the code itself, so I recommend you to download the engine source code.
+The code is mainly documented within itself, so I recommend you to download the engine source code.
 You can also take a look at the Wiki.
 There, I describe the serialization system, how to create a mod, and supported file formats.

 ## Wiki